timmcmichael/skimpy-oop/chapter-4-classes/scripts/4b script designing a class.md

 The bottom section in the diagram is for our class's behaviors, which we will implement as methods.<span style="background-color: #FFFFE0;">[CLICK]</span>.
 Since we've encapsulated our fields and other classes can't access them, it's a good idea to provide read-only access in the form of accessor methods, or "getters".<span style="background-color: #FFFFE0;">[CLICK]</span>.
 As beginners, it's okay to just create get methods for each of our fields, but if you're 100% certain that a field won't need to be accessed, you could skip a getter for that one.

 The purpose of a get method is to return the value in a field, so the name is "get" plus the field.
 Since I have four fields, I have four getters.

+[RESUME HERE]
-And in order to return the value, the return type of the get method will need to make the data type of the field. phoneNumber is a String, so getPhoneNumber returns a String. monthlyData is a double, so getMonthlyData returns a double.
+And in order to return the value, the return type of the get method will need to match the data type of the field. phoneNumber is a String, so getPhoneNumber returns a String. monthlyData is a double, so getMonthlyData returns a double.

 So, adding getters is pretty much automatic and not something we need to think much about.
 A set method gives "write" access to a field--it allows a new value to be assigned to that field.
 Soon we'll learn another option for getting data into our objects, but for now we need setters--so again we'll have a set method for each field.<span style="background-color: #FFFFE0;">[CLICK]</span>